 Bear’s Breeches are super drought tolerant once established, so water them regularly for those first few months after planting, and then you can just let it do its thing.
 They tend to be pretty aggressive growers, so you may need to get in there with the pruning shears once in a while to keep things under control.

 Azalea & Camellia Shrubs

 If you want a colorful assortment of flowers for dry shade, grab some azalea and camellia shrubs from one of our shops!
 The ruffled azaleas and satisfyingly spiraled camellias complement each other perfectly.
 Depending on your chosen varieties and the frequency of pruning, these lush, evergreen shrubs can reach anywhere from 2–20 feet tall at maturity.
 The camellias are especially nice as cut flowers, so feel free to snip a few off for a personal bouquet.

 Looking to pick up some plants that grow in dry, shady areas?
 SummerWinds has a stellar collection for California gardens.
-Visit us in-store or order online, and we can arrange for delivery or curbside pickup if needed.
+Visit us in-store or we can arrange for delivery or curbside pickup if needed.

 About SummerWinds Nursery: SummerWinds Garden Centers is a leading high-end retailer of garden and nursery products.
 Headquartered in Boise, Idaho, SummerWinds operates retail nurseries in the greater Phoenix, Arizona area, and in Silicon Valley, California, making it one of the largest independent retail nursery companies in the west.
 SummerWinds appeals to both the serious and casual gardeners, with a broad selection of premium gardening products and a friendly and knowledgeable staff.